smart-data-models/dataModel.EnergyCIM/RotatingMachine/doc/spec.md

 ## List of properties

 - `GeneratingUnit`: A synchronous machine may operate as a generator and as such becomes a member of a generating unit.
 Default: None  - `HydroPump`: The synchronous machine drives the turbine which moves the water from a low elevation to a higher elevation.
 The direction of machine rotation for pumping may or may not be the same as for generating.
 Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `p`: Active power injection.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `p`: Active power injection.
 Load sign convention is used, i.e. positive sign means flow out from a node.
 Starting value for a steady state solution.
 Default: 0.0  - `q`: Reactive power injection.
 Load sign convention is used, i.e. positive sign means flow out from a node.
 Starting value for a steady state solution.
 Default: 0.0  - `ratedPowerFactor`: Power factor (nameplate data).
 It is primarily used for short circuit data exchange according to IEC 60909.
 Default: 0.0  - `ratedS`: Nameplate apparent power rating for the unit.
 The attribute shall have a positive value.
 Default: 0.0  - `ratedU`: Rated voltage (nameplate data, Ur in IEC 60909-0).
 It is primarily used for short circuit data exchange according to IEC 60909.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be RotatingMachine
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties